Midnightcoffee/Course-Projects/topology/ReadMe.txt

-NAME: Drew Verlee

-NOTES:
 Code is python 2.7 compatible
 $ (dollar symbol) means from the command line

-I tried to make main.py create two graphs, one that didn't contain the last point as its so much larger is pulls the graph to far.
-For some reason i won't create them both at the same time.
-So if you want the smaller points then COMMENT OUT THE TOP CODE and uncomment the bottom part.

 There are a number of good ways to test python code, if your familiar with nosetests you can use that to test all my code at once